son-n-pham/Block-Chain/BlockchainBasic.md

 - Verification of the integrity of the blck and the transactions
 - Formation of the "chain link" by embedding the preivous blcok hash in the current block header

+# Trust Esstentials

+Trust trail:
+- Valid Tx
+- Verify gas and resources
+- Select set of Txs to create a block
+- Execute Tx to get a new state
+- Form a new block
+- Work toward consensus
+- New block added to chain and confirmed

 # Temp
 ## The important features of Ethereum blockchain